Previously, we recommended using expect() when writing your own

 If

-is not specified, this is used to generate an informative traceack for failures.
-You should only need to set this if you're callingfail()
+traceis not specified, this is used to generate an informative traceback for failures.
+You should only need to set this if you're callingfail()from a helper function; seevignette("custom-expectation")for details.